-The Helsinki Commission (HELCOM) is the intergovernmental organization established to oversee the implementation of this Convention.
-Another duty of the Commission is to make recommendations on measures related to the purposes of this Convention.
+The Helsinki Commission (HELCOM) is the intergovernmental organisation established to oversee the implementation of this Convention.
 During the joint HELCOM and OSPAR Ministerial Meeting in 2003 the CP Ministers and high officials agreed to apply and further develop the measures necessary to implement an ecosystem approach by 2010, in order to give concrete effect to our commitments and to help maintain and, when practicable, restore ecosystem health, integrity and services.
-In a preceding official-level session they had also adopted the statement "Towards an ecosystem approach to the management of human activities", setting out their intentions in more detail.
+They also adopted the statement "Towards an ecosystem approach to the management of human activities", setting out their intentions in more detail."